Sienci-Labs/Resources/gsender/ytsb-gs-using-gsender.md

   ![](/_images/_gsender/_using/gs_us_currentline.jpg){.aligncenter .size-medium}
 1. Once noted down, 'Pause', then 'Stop' the job.
 This allows the machine to stop more slowly instead of emergency stop.
 1. Quickly turn off anything that isn't automated like a router or dust collector and jog the Z-axis up so you don't burn or mar the material.
 You can also try to pause strategically when the bit is moving and not cutting to avoid damaging your material.
 1. At this point it's best to return the cutting tool to the project zero point if possible using the blue 'XY' button then the blue 'Z' button for the Z-axis.
-This will **Goto** your original zero.
+This will **Go to** your original zero.
 This way if the zero point is lost when you resume cutting later, then you can just manually set your zero knowing you're still at the zero location.
 1. If you're concerned your machine might drift over time for example if you're using a heavy spindle, then another option is to place a block of wood under your cutting tool and jog down to it using the paper method.
-Once the bit is touching, you can note down the location where you left the machine, then when you resume you can type that location back in (see the end of [Set Zero and Gotos](#set-zero-and-gotos)).
+Once the bit is touching, you can note down the location where you left the machine, then when you resume you can type that location back in (see the end of [Set Zero and Go tos](#set-zero-and-Go tos)).

 ## Safety